eitan-ts/eitan-ts/README.md

 - 👋 Hi, I’m Eitan Tshernihovsky, Computer science undergraduate, Exploring the vast world of code!
-- 👀 I’m interested in All things realated to Full-Stack and BlockChain Development.
+- 👀 I’m interested in All things related to Full-Stack and BlockChain Development.
 - 🌱 I’m currently learning towards my Computer Science degree in BGU, Solidity, Web3, React.js, node.js :books:
-- 💞️ I’m looking For intern oppertuneties In Israel or remote all around the world :earth_americas:
+- 💞️ I’m looking For intern opportunities In Israel or remote all around the world :earth_americas:
 - 📫 You can reach me on :computer:Linkdin: https://www.linkedin.com/in/eitan-tshernihovsky-44ba25174/ or via :mailbox: email: Eitan1997ts@gmail.com

 <!---